Meet Our Team

 The vice-president assists the president in representing the Association as spokesperson, and is an integral part of CEA's legislative and political action leadership effort.
 Mr. Leake is the president of the Connecticut Education Foundation, the CEA charitable foundation that administers the Children's Fund, the Minority and DiGiovanni Scholarship Funds, the Boland Fund, and the Holiday Bear Project.

 The treasurer chairs the CEA Finance Committee, formulates budget recommendations, and establishes procedures and guidelines for formulating and adopting the Association's annual budget.
 The treasurer also works to monitor and control expenditures directly under governance control.
 The treasurer is also a liaison to the Henry Barnard Fund which is a fund established to assist retired teachers experiencing financial strife.

 The secretary oversees the preparation and maintenance of all records of meetings of the CEA Representative Assembly, Board of Directors, Executive Committee, and governance.
-Ms. Prevost also serves as chair of the CEA Constitution Revision Committee and its policy subcommittee.
+Pat also serves as chair of the CEA Constitution Revision Committee and its policy subcommittee.

 As the Chief Staff Officer, Mark supervises the entire staff of CEA and oversees all program and administrative areas of the association.
 Mark also advises the CEA Board, develops strategies to accomplish organizational objectives and coordinates CEA's activities among departments.

 The director is responsible for monitoring emerging trends in public education, human and civil rights issues, and retirement issues.
 She oversees and conducts research in these areas and provides research support for the legislative program.
 The division develops and delivers training and professional development in a variety of areas.